SatyamVyas04/MasteringPython/README.md

 6. Maintenance Hazards: Lack of proper maintenance can lead to deteriorated system performance, blocked or non-functioning hydrants, or malfunctioning valves, compromising the system's overall effectiveness.
 7. Regulatory Compliance Hazards: Failure to comply with local fire safety regulations and standards in the design can result in non-compliant systems, which may pose hazards and potentially lead to legal and safety issues.

-#### > What is hydrant spacing in ordinary hazard?
+#### > What is hydrant spacing in ordinary hazards?
 - Normally in towns/cities, the hydrants should be provided at intervals of 100 m but this distance may be suitably increased or decreased depending on the risk in the area desired to be protected.
 [Source](https://law.resource.org/pub/in/bis/S03/is.13039.1991.html)
-- For moderate hazard (Gr G-2) where the single hydrant is use, it should be installed at every 45 m apart.
+- For moderate hazard (Gr G-2) where the single hydrant is used, it should be installed at every 45 m apart.
-- For high hazard category (Gr G-3, H and J), the hydrants should be installed at every 30 m apart along building line.
+- For the high-hazard category (Gr G-3, H and J), the hydrants should be installed every 30 m apart along the building line.

 #### > How many hours of firefighting capacity is required by the fire tank for light, moderate and high hazard A and high hazard B?
 1. Light Hazard: A fire tank for light hazard areas is typically required to provide a minimum of 1 hour of firefighting capacity.
 Light hazard areas include spaces with a low risk of fire, such as offices, schools, or residential buildings.
 2. Moderate Hazard: For moderate hazard areas, the fire tank is generally expected to provide a minimum of 1 to 2 hours of firefighting capacity.
 Moderate hazard areas may include places with a moderate risk of fire, such as warehouses or light industrial facilities.
 3. High Hazard A: In high hazard A areas, where there is a significant fire risk, the fire tank is usually required to have a minimum of 2 to 4 hours of firefighting capacity.
-High hazard A areas can include locations with flammable liquids, chemicals, or industrial processes.
+High-hazard areas can include locations with flammable liquids, chemicals, or industrial processes.
 4. High Hazard B: For high hazard B areas, which involve highly flammable substances or special hazards, the fire tank may need to provide a minimum of 4 to 6 hours or even more of firefighting capacity.
-High hazard B areas may include locations with large quantities of flammable materials, petrochemical facilities, or heavy industrial plants.
+High-hazard B areas may include locations with large quantities of flammable materials, petrochemical facilities, or heavy industrial plants.

 ## FIRE SPRINKLER SYSTEM
 #### > What is the role of a fire sprinkler?
 Fire sprinklers detect and control fires by releasing water onto the affected area.
 They activate individually when exposed to heat, suppressing flames and preventing fire spread.
-Sprinklers provide immediate response, minimizing damage and protecting lives in buildings and structures.
+Sprinklers provide an immediate response, minimizing damage and protecting lives in buildings and structures.

 #### > What are the types of fire sprinklers?
 1. Pendant Sprinklers: These sprinklers hang from the ceiling with a deflector that sprays water in a circular pattern below the sprinkler head.
 2. Upright Sprinklers: Upright sprinklers are installed in an upright position and emit water in a spray pattern that reaches out and down.
 3. Sidewall Sprinklers: These sprinklers are mounted on the side wall of a room and spray water in a half-circle pattern.
 4. Concealed Sprinklers: Concealed sprinklers are recessed into the ceiling with a cover plate, which falls away when exposed to high temperatures, allowing water to flow.
-5. Early Suppression, Fast Response (ESFR) Sprinklers: ESFR sprinklers are designed for high challenge fire protection in warehouses and other high-ceiling areas.
+5. Early Suppression, Fast Response (ESFR) Sprinklers: ESFR sprinklers are designed for high-challenge fire protection in warehouses and other high-ceiling areas.
 They deliver a high volume of water quickly to suppress fires.
 6. Residential Sprinklers: Specifically designed for residential buildings, these sprinklers are smaller in size and are intended to blend with the décor while providing fire protection.

 #### > What are the various general temperature ratings of the fire sprinklers?
 Explain with colour codes
 Fire sprinklers are classified into various temperature ratings, which indicate the temperature at which the sprinkler head will activate.
-The temperature ratings are typically represented by color codes: [Source](http://www.alliedfire.in/products/sprinkler.html)
+The temperature ratings are typically represented by colour codes: [Source](http://www.alliedfire.in/products/sprinkler.html)
 1. Ordinary Temperature (Orange): Ordinary temperature sprinklers have an activation temperature of around 135°C (275°F) and are suitable for most standard applications.
 2. Intermediate Temperature (Yellow): Intermediate temperature sprinklers have an activation temperature of around 162°C (350°F) and are commonly used in areas with higher ambient temperatures or specific hazards.
 3. High Temperature (Red): High-temperature sprinklers have an activation temperature of around 204°C (400°F) and are utilized in locations with extreme heat conditions or where rapid fire development is expected.
 4. Extra High Temperature (Blue): Extra high-temperature sprinklers have an activation temperature of around 260°C (500°F) and are specifically designed for industrial processes or areas with exceptionally high-temperature environments.

-#### > Does sprinkler system extinguish fire automatically?
+#### > Does the sprinkler system extinguish fire automatically?
 Yes, sprinkler systems automatically extinguish or control fires.
 When heat from a fire reaches a specific temperature, individual sprinkler heads activate, releasing water onto the fire.
 This rapid response helps to suppress the flames, cool the area, and prevent the fire from spreading further.

-#### > How much floor area a pendant sprinkler covers normally
+#### > How much floor area does a pendant sprinkler covers normally have?
+A pendant sprinkler typically covers an area of approximately 12-20 square meters (130-215 square feet) under standard conditions

+#### > What is the minimum and maximum spacing of fire sprinklers?